ls4408/bi-gru-tranlator/README.md

 ## To do list:
 Calculate Bleu Score for the validation data set.
 <br>Compare other rnn unit combinations: GRU/LSTM, different parameters.
+Finished 50000 epoches or kill it when the train error converges.

 ## Refernce list:
 Effective Approaches to Attention-based Neural Machine Translation